 The Management Report and the Audited Financial Statements for the year ended 31 December 2016 are attached to this Information Statement.
 The Annual Report under Securities Exchange Commission ("SEC") Form 17-A is available on the Company's website.
-The Company's Interim Financial Statements and Management's Discussion and Analysis of Financial Condition and Results of Operations or SEC Form 17-Q as of 31 March 2017 will be uploaded in the Company's website on or before 15 May 2017.
+The Company's Interim Financial Statements and Management's Discussion and Analysis of Financial Condition and Results of Operations or SEC Form 17-Q as of 31 March 2017 will be available on or before May 15, 2017 and will be uploaded in the Company's website upon availability.
 Upon written request of a shareholder, the Company shall furnish such shareholder with a copy of the said Annual Report on SEC Form 17-A, as filed with the SEC, and the Company's Interim Financial Statements and Management's Discussion and Analysis of Financial Condition and Results of Operations or SEC Form 17-Q as of 31 March 2017, free of charge.
 The contact details for obtaining such copies are on Page 29 of this Information Statement.